 We are aware of the adverse effects of car pollution on health.
-If you are living near a main road, or a road which has become busier and car pollution concerns you, there are steps you can take to ameliorate the effects.
-We have long known the benefit of trees and know scientists have discovered that hedges can be used to help improve air quality alongside urban roads.
+If you are living near a major road, or a road which has become busier and car pollution concerns you, there are steps you can take to ameliorate the effects.
+We have long known the benefit of trees and know scientists have discovered that hedges can help improve air quality alongside urban roads.

 Recommended shrubs to plant for the purpose of absorbing pollutants by creating a green barrier include : Cotoneaster, Hawthorn, Cupressus macrocarpa, Elaeagnus x ebbingei, Common Beech, English Yew, and Viburnum Tinus.
 These are both evergreen and deciduous shrubs and would make an attractive mixed hedge or a simple line of Common Beech, (Fagus sylvatica) can look very stylish and help to soak up pollutants.
 There are more illustrated below.